 It’s very easy to reach Camden Town whether by tube, bus, or walking – It’s about a 30 minute walk from King’s Cross or roughly a 40 minutes walk from Oxford Street.
 So, explore the top attractions, enjoy the street music, and wander the narrow alleys selling everything as you enter an alternative world where anything goes.

-Things to do in Camden Town London.
+Things to do and see in Camden Town London

 Camden Market is one of, if not the, most popular attraction in Camden Town for shopaholics with alternative tastes.
 People who haven’t been to Camden Town before mistakenly think that Camden Market is one entity but it’s actually a sprawling maze of smaller markets with different names made up of roughly 1,000 shops, stalls, and eateries.